makism/makism/README.md

 I am a Software Engineer at [Brain Innovation B.V.](https://www.brainvoyager.com) in Maastricht, The Netherlands.
 At the same time I am pursuing my Ph.D. degree in the Cognitive Neuroscience Department, in Maastricht University.

-My professional interests and expertise include:<br/>
+Some of my interests and expertise include:<br/>
 ※ Brain Connectivity (functional) & Graph Theory (methods, algos)<br/>
 ※ Python<br/>
 ※ C++/Qt<br/>